dqrk0jeste/owl/README.md

 - xkbcommmon
 - wlroots >= 19.0 (git version on aur)

-if you are already using a wayland compositor you probably have those installed already.
+if you are using a wayland compositor you probably have those installed already.

 > you can use an older wlroots version, 19.0 is just what i have used for development. to use an older version you only need to change line 5 in the makefile.